kbaileyky/VersionClassifier/Test/Posting-your-first-message-Chrome.md

 ## Creating the Message

-Disclaimer: Privly is still in the alpha phase of development and may still not be completely secure.
+** Disclaimer: Privly is still in the alpha phase of development and may still not be completely secure.
 Do not store sensitive data yet.
+See the [Safety page](https://priv.ly/pages/safety.html) for more information. **

 If you originally clicked on "New Message" after logging in you should be taken to the New Message page.
 If you did not click on the "New Message" option, click it on the navigation bar at the top of the page.